Keiser M3i Indoor Cycle Review Singapore

 Why the M3i Beats NordicTrack S22i

-Both cost similar money, but the NordicTrack focuses on the wrong things.
+Both sit in similar premium territory, but the NordicTrack focuses on the wrong things.
 Yes, it has a 22" touchscreen and iFit classes, but the bike itself feels cheap.
 Plastic everywhere, wobbly during hard efforts, and their subscription model is annoying.

 The M3i invests in what matters: bulletproof construction, perfect ergonomics, and resistance that scales with your fitness.
 You can use any app (Zwift, Peloton Digital, Apple Fitness+) or just ride with music.
 No subscription lock-in.